 - Make the sauce: Sauté mushrooms and asparagus until tender.
 Add thyme, tomatoes and season with salt and pepper.
 Add butter and remove from heat swirling to emulsify and coat.

 - To assemble, bring a large pot of salted water to a boil.
 Cook ravioli until pasta is tender and filling is hot.
 Place them in bowl and top with mushroom sauce.
 Garnish with grated parmesan cheese.

-You can use store-bought wonton wrappers instead of making pasta dough; you’ll need two packages of wrappers.
+Note: You can use store-bought wonton wrappers instead of making pasta dough; you’ll need two packages of wrappers.
 In step four, lay out six wrappers on a clean dishtowel and brush with egg yolk.
 Mound one half tablespoon filling on each.
 Cover with another wrapper, pushing out air before sealing well with your fingers.
 Repeat with remaining wrappers and filling.

 - From chef Mike Blydenstein of the Mercury in Atlanta, Georgia